List of people executed in Delaware

-The following is a list of people executed by the U.S. state of Delaware since capital punishment was resumed in 1976.
+The following is a list of people executed by the U.S. state of Delaware since capital punishment was resumed in the United States in 1976.

 All of the 16 people were convicted of murder and have been executed at the James T. Vaughn Correctional Center, near Smyrna, Delaware.
 Capital punishment was abolished in Delaware on August 2, 2016.

+List of people executed in Delaware since 1976

+Executions before 1972

+The following individuals were executed in Delaware in county prisons ("workhouses") by hanging before 1972, when the Furman v.
+Georgia ruling briefly abolished capital punishment.
+Delaware independently abolished capital punishment in 1958 but reinstated it in 1974.